 <This post may contain affiliate links.
 Please see my disclaimer for more information.>

 It starts as a seemingly perfect day for a scuba dive trip.
-Julie Sims from the book Deep Water by Watt Key is in charge of two of her father’s clients after he falls sick.
+Julie Sims, the protagonist in the book Deep Water by Watt Key, is in charge of two of her father’s clients after he falls sick.
 One of the clients happens to be her childhood enemy.
 After an action-packed turn of events, the three of them (one is already injured) are left to find a way to survive in the middle of the Gulf of Mexico.
 A fun, recreational activity turns into a fight for survival.

 Deep Water by Watt Key, Square Fish; Reprint edition (April 16, 2019), 288 pp.